RustScan/RustScan/README.md

 5. Symlink to the binary or something.
 Whatever you want!

 ## 🦊 Community Distributions
-Here are all of RustScan's distributions, along with some community ones.
+Here are all of RustScan's community distributions.

+If you maintain a community distribution and want it listed here, leave an issue / pull request / Discord message or however you want to let us know.

 * [OpenSuse](https://software.opensuse.org/package/rustscan?search_term=rustscan)